Ayurveda can contribute helpful recommendations that have been used to address viruses and the common cold throughout the ages.

 - Only eat when you are hungry.
 Although generally Ayurveda recommends routine eating (sticking to regular meal times), this is an exception.
 When we are sick, our body is working hard to fight off the invading virus or bacteria.
 This pulls energy away from our digestive abilities.
 As a result you may feel less hungry than usual, and your digestion may be weaker.

 The delicate nature of seasonal transitions is exactly the reason that Ayurveda recommends the purification treatments of Ayurveda (Panchakarma or PK) to be taken at the beginning of each season.
-When The Raj reopens, consider adding seasonal Panchakarma to your yearly schedule.
-Getting rid of any accumulated ama also helps insure protection against colds, congestions, respitory infectcions and the flu.
+Consider adding seasonal Panchakarma to your yearly schedule.
+Getting rid of accumulated ama helps insure protection against colds, congestions, respitory infectcions and the flu.

 Phone or video conference consultations are available with our Ayurvedic Wellness Expert.
-If you are spending more time at home during this period, let this be an opportunity to create a healthier life-style.
 To schedule a consultation, call, 800-864-8714.